Today I would like to talk a bit about this icon of Kharlampiy:

 Svyatopolk, however, was not so ethical.
 He sent assassins to kill Boris.
 They supposedly found him praying before an icon of Jesus.
 When he saw what was happening, Boris submissively prayed for strength and allowed himself to be killed.
 Svyatopolk wanted all the wealth and power, with no possible rivals.

 Svyatopolk then sent word to the other brother, Gleb, saying that he should come because their father was ill.
 On his way there by boat, news came to him that their father had died and that his brother Boris had been assassinated by Svyatopolk.
 He wept for them.
 His boat was taken by the assasins, and Gleb too was killed.

-Because of their innocent and submissive deaths (at least according to the account passed down), Boris and Gleb were declared the first “native” saints of Kievan Rus.
+Because of their innocent and submissive deaths (at least according to the account passed down), Boris and Gleb were declared the first “native” saints of Kyivan Rus.
 This official declaration and acceptance by the church of a person’s sainthood is called “glorification” in Russian Orthodoxy.
-So Boris and Gleb were “glorified” in 1071, the first “Russian” saints (even though Kievan Rus and the later Russia are not at all equivalent).
+So Boris and Gleb were “glorified” in 1071, known loosely as the first “Russian” saints (even though Kyivan Rus and the later Russia are not at all equivalent).